 Call: As needed

-This council provides leadership with strategic member input on products and services related to diagnostic imaging, operations and business issues.
+This council provides feedback and input related to the Vizient procurement process for products and services related to diagnostic imaging, operations and business issues.

-Radiologists, imaging directors, pediatric imaging specialists and supply chain professionals (VP and director level) involved in procurement of imaging equipment are preferred.
+Radiologists, imaging directors, pediatric imaging specialists, clinical engineering/biomed professionals, and supply chain professionals (VP and director level) involved in procurement of imaging equipment are preferred.

 Call: Every second Thursday, 1:30–2:30 p.m.
 CT

 The Vizient Environmental Advisory Council’s purpose is to advise and guide the Vizient environmentally preferred sourcing strategy with a focus on identifying, vetting and encouraging the purchase of products and services that reduce harmful environmental and human health impacts in health care, while maintaining quality and affordability.

 Work on this advisory council includes:

 - Providing direction on Vizient’s role with members regarding Environmentally Preferred Purchasing (EPP)

 - Reviewing and providing feedback on current environmentally preferred sourcing work

 - Helping prioritize projects